bliu-22/mmz-inspired-plaformer/README.md

 ![Alt text](Screenshots/screenshot5.gif)

 ## Room for improvements
 The player character initially only had very simple movements so most of the transitions were handled via a few condition checks and setting boolean variables to interact with the animator.
 However, as the complexity of the moveset increased, it became increasingly difficult to manage and result in hard to follow code and a spaghetti like animator.
-As I was writing the enemy character, I realized that writing a dedicated state machine in code for the behavior and lessening the reliance on the animator controller could be a feasible way to improve, though the player character has more variation in its states so it might need a bit more work.
+As I was writing the enemy character, I realized that writing a dedicated state machine in code for the behavior and lessening the reliance on the animator controller could be a feasible way to improve, though the player character has more variation in its states so it might need a bit more work to clearly plan out all the transition logic.
 I'm planning on refactoring the player character entirely once I had explored more options.
 ## References:
 Player sprite: \
 https://www.spriters-resource.com/ds_dsi/megamanzx/sheet/83/